mirosalem/slack-mixpanel-integration/README.md

-Slack integration to receive Mixpanel notification based on Hammmock(https://github.com/tinyspeck/hammock)
+Slack integration to receive Mixpanel notification
 =========

-Hammock is a standalone webapp for running [Slack](https://slack.com) integrations.
+It's based on Hammmock(https://github.com/tinyspeck/hammock) Hammock is a standalone webapp for running [Slack](https://slack.com) integrations.
 This allows you to modify existing integrations, write new custom integrations, or use certain integrations inside your firewall.